Aleyvs/MechaCar_Statistical_Analysis/README.md

 ![ANOVA](/Images/ANOVA.png)

 Looking at the image above we can see that our p-value in this test is higher that our assumed 0.05% significance level.
-Therefore, we would stat that there is not sufficient evidence to reject the null hypothesis and accept that there is not a significant difference in mpg depending on the vehicle_weight and other variables.
+Therefore, we would stat that there is not sufficient evidence to reject the null hypothesis and accept that there is not a significant difference in mpg depending on the vehicle_weight.